-- This is not the encryption method used by Oracle's version of ZFS.
-That version is not open source and is the property of Oracle. - This is full disk encryption and not per-filesystem encryption.
-The underlying drives are first encrypted, then the pool is created on top of the encrypted devices. - This type of encryption is primarily targeted at users who store sensitive data and want to retain the ability to remove disks from the pool without having to first wipe the disk's contents. - This design is only suitable for safe disposal of disks independent of the encryption key.
+- FreeNAS® encryption is different from the encryption used in Oracle's proprietary, non-open source version of ZFS. - In FreeNAS®, entire disks are encrypted, not individual filesystems.
+Encrypted devices are created from the underlying drives, then the volume (pool) is created on top of the encrypted devices.
+Data is encrypted as it is written and decrypted as it is read. - This type of encryption is primarily useful for users storing sensitive data but wanting the ability to remove disks from the pool without having to first wipe the disk contents. - The FreeNAS® encryption design is only suitable for safe disposal of disks independent of the encryption key.
 As long as the key and the disks are intact, the system is vulnerable to being decrypted.
-The key should be protected by a strong passphrase and any backups of the key should be securely stored. - · On the other hand, if the key is lost, the data on the disks is inaccessible.
-Always back up the key! - The encryption key is per ZFS volume (pool).
-Multiple pools each have their own encryption key. - If the system has a lot of disks, performance will suffer if the CPU does not support AES-NI (https://en.wikipedia.org/wiki/AES-NI#Supporting_CPUs) or if no crypto hardware is installed.
-Without hardware acceleration, there will be about a 20% performance decrease for a single disk.
-Performance degradation increases with more disks.
-As data is written, it is automatically encrypted.
-As data is read, it is decrypted on the fly.
-If the processor supports the AES-NI instruction set, there is very little, if any, degradation in performance when using encryption.
+The key should be protected by a strong passphrase and any backups of the key should be securely stored. - If the encryption key is lost, the data on the disks is inaccessible.
+Always back up the key!

+- Encryption keys are per ZFS volume (pool).
+Each pool has a separate encryption key.
+Technical details about how encryption keys are used, stored, and managed within FreeNAS® are described in this forum post (https://forums.freenas.org/index.php?threads/recover-encryption-key.16593/#post-85497). - Data in memory, including ARC, is not encrypted.
+ZFS data on disk, including ZIL and SLOG, are encrypted if the underlying disks are encrypted.
+Swap data on disk is always encrypted.